state-alchemists/zrb/docs/getting-started.md

 Every Zrb project has a file named `zrb_init.py` under the top-level directory.
 This file is your entry point to define your Task definitions.

-By convention, a project usually contains two sub-directories:
+By convention, a project usually contains other two sub-directories:

 - ___automate__: This folder contains all your automation scripts and task definitions
 - __src__: This folder contains all your resources like Docker compose file, helm charts, and source code.